Laguna Beach Unified 2023-24 Local Accountability Plan

 The Local Control Accountability Plan (LCAP) is a tool for local educational agencies to develop goals, plan actions, and leverage resources to meet identified goals to improve student outcomes.
 The LCAP is an ambitious document created from the input of the Laguna Beach USD community and serves as the touchstone by which we guide and execute our efforts to educate children.
 It is comprised of goals that focus District practices and resources to ensure students are college and career ready upon graduation.
 The LCAP shows the alignment of LBUSD curriculum, instruction, assessment, and interventions with the eight State priorities.
-All stakeholders understand how the LCAP is constructed, how it reflects the District's vision and mission, and the importance of ensuring fidelity to the goals.
-This document meets both the requirements of the state and the expectations of the District's stakeholders.
+The school community understands how the LCAP is constructed, how it reflects the District's vision and mission, and the importance of ensuring fidelity to the goals.
+This document meets both the requirements of the state and the expectations of the District's school community.

 For questions related to the LCAP, please contact Dr. Betsy Kannenberg, Director of Assessment and Accountability at firstname.lastname@example.org

 The Laguna Beach Unified School District thanks the community for its efforts in the development of the annual Local Control Accountability Plan.

 DRAFT LOCAL CONTROL AND ACCOUNTABILITY PLAN (LCAP) 2023-24

 Local Control and Accountability Plan (LCAP) 2022-2023

 The School Site Council (SSC) serves as the school community representative body for determining the focus of the school’s academic instructional program and all related categorical resources.
 The legislative intent for the formation of a school site council is that individuals who are most affected by the operation of the school should have a major role in the decisions regarding how a school functions.
 Education should be a joint effort of parents, teachers, administrators, and other school staff – those whose common goal is the success of all students.